tajpatel58/MLOps-ZoomCamp/02-experiment-tracking/My_Notes.md

 Installation and basics:

 - MlFlow can be installed using pip.
-- Check installation with "mlflow" in terminal.
+- Check installation with the following in terminal:

+`mlflow --version`

-- Running "mlflow ui" in terminal will start the local version of mlflow and can open a webpage for the mlflow gui.
+- Running "mlflow ui" in terminal will start the local version of mlflow and can open a webpage for the mlflow gui:

+`mlflow ui`

 - Recall from our ML Ops course with Andrew Ng, packages like mlflow and TFX have a metadata store.
 A metadata store is a sql database that stores the data lineage.
-Ie: as data passes from component to component we want to keep track of the steps used, this tracking is done using s SQL database.
+Ie: as data passes from component to component we want to keep track of the steps used, this tracking is done using a SQL database.
-- To ensure mlflow runs with this backend database we need to use the command: "mlflow ui --backend-store-uri sqlite:///mlflow.db" Also need to set this in python if using within a notebook. (mlflow.set_tracking_uri("sqlite:///mlflow.db"))
+- To ensure mlflow runs with this backend database we need to use the command:

+`mlflow ui --backend-store-uri sqlite:///mlflow.db`

+Also need to set this in python if using within a notebook:

+`mlflow.set_tracking_uri("sqlite:///mlflow.db)`

 - Note set tracking_uri first before anything else.
 This allows mlflow to update the correct db file and then mlflow will correctly display the information on the ui.
 - When starting the mlflow ui you can also pass the flag "--port" to specify the port that you want the mlflow ui to run on.
 - Once we start using the mlflow within a notebook, the "mlflow.db" file should be created and running mlflow ui command in terminal will start the mlflow interface with the data from the database.